Translated by A. Charles Muller

 “He asked: ‘Who has the power to grant someone this ability?’”

 “I answered again, saying: ‘There is no one in the land who would not grant it.
 Do you know anything about farming?
 During the seventh and eighth months it gets dry and the plants wither.
-When there is a sudden downpour of rain, the plants come vibrantly to life.
+The heavens gradually gather clouds, and when there is a sudden downpour of rain, the plants come vibrantly to life.
 Your situation being like this, who will oppose you?
 Now, among those who are leaders in this country, there are none who dislike killing men.
 If there were one who disliked killing men, all the people in the country would stick their necks out merely to get a glimpse of him.
 If you were really like this, the people would come to you like water running downhill.
 Who could oppose you?’”

 1A:7.
 King Xuan of Qi